ebuilderCCO/DDC-SDK-Public/android/README.md

 [![N|Solid](https://ebuilder.com/wp-content/uploads/2017/02/ebuilder-effortless-logo.png)](https://ebuilder.com/)

 ## Android compatibility
-Minimum supported Android SDK version is 16 (4.1.x / Jelly Bean) [https://source.android.com/source/build-numbers](https://source.android.com/source/build-numbers)
+Minimum supported [Android SDK version](https://source.android.com/source/build-numbers) is 16 (4.1.x / Jelly Bean).

 ## Project Setup

 ### Permissions
-DDC SDK will not ask for any permissions; it's a host-app responsibility to request them.
+The *Device Data Collector* (DDC) SDK will not ask for any permissions; it's a host application's responsibility to request them.
 Library *support-v4* has been included only to check permissions state.

-DDC SDK doesn't need any permissions in order to run.If no permissions are set by host-app DDC will only collect data for which permissions are not required.
+DDC SDK doesn't need any permissions in order to run.
+If no permissions are set by the host application, DDC will only collect data for which permissions are not required.

-Following are the permissions(along with their purpose) that can be requested:
+However, there are some permissions that improve data quality if already granted to the host application:

 | Permission                                | Description                                                   | Runtime |
 | ----------------------------------------- | ------------------------------------------------------------  | ------- |